cetic/fadi/doc/keycloak.md

 <img src="images/installation/fine-grain-saml.png" alt="Create user"/>

-The last step is to add the `keystore.jks` **that we're going to use to secure the nifi cluster**, to do so we click on the **SAML Keys** tab, and then click Import.
+The last step is to add the certificates container `keystore.jks` **that we're going to use to secure the NiFi cluster**, to do so we click on the **SAML Keys** tab, and then click Import.
 We are going to import the `keystore.jks` that is used in `nifi.properties`.

 <img src="images/installation/import-keystore.png" alt="Create user"/>